Master HTML and CSS on this 2 day introduction to HTML and CSS training course.

 We include everything that you’ll need for 2 really fun, busy days of training.

-Our courses run from 9.30 am to roughly 4.30 pm with refreshments throughout the day and a break for a tasty, freshly prepared lunch.
+Our courses run from 9.30 am to roughly 4.30 pm with refreshments throughout the day and a break for lunch.

 We offer a relaxed, supportive learning environment, fully air-conditioned facilities and some of the nicest instructors on the planet.